-On the other hand, in the majority of cases Part B requires payment of a premium to start it and to keep it going, regardless of work history.
+In the majority of cases, Part B requires payment of a premium to start it and to keep it going, regardless of work history.

-Social Security beneficiaries can get the Part B premium deducted from their normal benefit.
+Social Security beneficiaries can get the Part B premium deducted from their normal income benefit.

 Those not receiving Social Security benefits must maintain regular payment of monthly Part B premiums.
 Medicare accepts payments set up directly through a bank or credit union, or with a physical bill in the mail.

-Part B has a premium, meaning that for many, the cost factor greatly impacts whether to accept it.
+Part B has a premium, meaning that this cost factor impacts many as to whether to accept it.

 The Part B penalty adds 10 percent of the Part B premium for life, multiplied by the number of full years you were eligible for Part B, but opted not to have it.

-The Part B late penalty exists for several reasons.
+Overall, the Part B late penalty exists for several reasons:

 Part B has an annual deductible amount which users must pay before Medicare will pay its share of costs.

-Even 20 percent of the leftover balance for medical services can build up quickly, especially if users need more services than planned or expected.
+Even 20 percent of the leftover balance for medical services can build up quickly, especially if patients need more services than planned or expected.

 Medicare sets no maximum out-of-pocket limit for the year.
-For beneficiaries, this means there is not a point at which Original Medicare will cover 100% of medical expenses.
+For beneficiaries, this means Original Medicare will never cover 100% of medical expenses.

 To some, the 20 percent coinsurance payments create barriers to affording the care they need.